erikyo/b8/doc/readme.rst

 An example of what we're talking about here:

-At the moment of this writing (november 2012), b8 has, since december 2006, classified 26869 guestbook entries and weblog comments on my homepage.
+At the moment of this writing (November 2012), b8 has, since December 2006, classified 26,869 guestbook entries and weblog comments on my homepage.
 145 were ham.
 76 spam texts (0.28 %) have been falsely rated as ham (false negatives) and I had to remove them manually.
-Only one single ham message has been falsely classified as spam (false positive) back in june 2010, but – in defense of b8 – this was the very first English ham text I got.
-Previously, each and every of the 15024 English texts posted has been spam.
+Only one single ham message has been falsely classified as spam (false positive) back in June 2010, but – in defense of b8 – this was the very first English ham text I got.
+Previously, each and every of the 15,024 English texts posted have been spam.
 Texts with Chinese, Japanese or Cyrillic content (all spam either) did not appear until 2011. |br|
-This results in a sensitivity of 99.72 % (the probability that a spam text will actually be rated as spam) and a specifity of 99.31 % (the probability that a ham text will actually be rated as ham) for my homepage.
+This results in a sensitivity of 99.7 % (the probability that a spam text will actually be rated as spam) and a specifity of 99.3 % (the probability that a ham text will actually be rated as ham) for my homepage.
 Before the one false positive, of course, the specifity has been 100 % ;-)

 How does it work?
 -----------------